26th International Conference on Computational Science

 Computing and Data Science for Materials Discovery and Design (CDMDD)

-The CDMDD thematic track is part of the International Conference on Computational Sciencce (ICCS) taking place July 7-9, 2025 in Singapore.
-The theme of this year's conference is "Making Complex Systems tractable through Computational Science".
+The CDMDD thematic track is part of the International Conference on Computational Sciencce (ICCS) taking place from June 29 to July 1, 2026 in Hamburg, Germany.
+The theme of this year's conference is "At the Forefront of Science through Computation and Data".
+ICCS 2026 in Hamburg will be the twenty-sixth edition in this series of highly successful conferences.

 Scope